ballerina-platform/module-ballerina-websocket/docs/spec/spec.md

 ## 2. [Listener](#2-listener)

-The WebSocket listener can be constructed with a port or an http:Listener.
-When initiating the listener it opens up the port and attaches the upgrade service which quite similar to an http service at the given service path.
+The WebSocket listener can be constructed with a port or an `http:Listener`.
+When initiating the listener it opens up the port and attaches the upgrade service which is quite similar to an HTTP service at the given service path.

 ## 3. [Service Types](#3-service-types)

 ### 3.1 UpgradeService

-Upgrade service is pretty much similar to a http service.
-It has a single `get` resource, which takes in a http:Request optionally.
-The `get` resource returns a websocket:Service to which incoming messages get dispatched after a successful WebSocket connection upgrade.
+Upgrade service is pretty much similar to an HTTP service.
+It has a single `get` resource, which takes in an `http:Request` optionally.
+The `get` resource returns a `websocket:Service` to which incoming messages get dispatched after a successful WebSocket connection upgrade.
 This resource can be used to intercept the initial HTTP upgrade with custom headers or to cancel the WebSocket upgrade by returning an error.

 ### 3.1 Service

-Once the WebSocket upgrade is accepted by the UpgradeService, it returns a ws:Service.
+Once the WebSocket upgrade is accepted by the UpgradeService, it returns a `ws:Service`.
 This service has a fixed set of remote functions(onTextMessage, onBinaryMessage, onError, onOpen, onIdleTimeout, onClose, onPing, onPong) that do not have any configs.
 Receiving messages will get dispatched to the relevant remote function.

 ```ballerina
 service /ws on new websocket:Listener(21003) {